tpoisot/tpoisot.github.io/_posts/2011-11-19-get-your-lab-on-twitter.markdown

 author: Tim
 layout: post
 title: Get your lab on twitter!
+summary: blog
-summary: Scientists and institutions should care (a lot) about social networks.
+chapo: Scientists and institutions should care (a lot) about social networks.
 tags:
 - scientific communication
 - social networks